Brainvibe/Milestone1/README.md

     The text for section Y was copied from the Wikipedia article Z

-##Media
+## Media

-The photos used in this project were all obtained from [Pexels](https://www.pexels.com/).
-All free to use - all license information can be found [Here](https://www.pexels.com/photo-license/).
+The photos used in this project are all free to use, obtained from [Pexels](https://www.pexels.com/).
+License information can be found [Here](https://www.pexels.com/photo-license/).

 **Acknowledgements**